youngeunkwon0405/RL/docs/guides/sft.md

     }
 ```

-Reinforcer SFT uses HuggingFace chat templates to format the individual examples.
+To run SFT with NeMo RL, you must use Hugging Face chat templates to format the individual examples.
 If you would like to use a custom template, create a string template in [jinja format](https://huggingface.co/docs/transformers/v4.34.0/en/chat_templating#how-do-i-create-a-chat-template) and pass it to the dataset's `TaskDataSpec`.
-For example,
+For example:

 ```python
 custom_template = (